dreamcatcher-tech/network/website/nfas/NFAs/Ethereum Bridge.md

 A bridge between Ethereum compatible chains and the Dreamcatcher Network

 Made up of a deployable smart contract and a deployable Dreamcatcher app.
 The two are bonded together and permit two way asset transfers.
+A third part may be an ERC1155 contract to allow these items to be tradeable on Opensea.

 ## Requirements